javiermorenoinvest/Linux-system-basics-lab/README.md

-# Linux System Basics Lab
+# Linux Lab

 ## What this is
-Hands-on Linux practice covering systemctl, services, logs, and basic commands.
+This is a hands-on Linux lab where I practice Linux basics.

 ## What I learned
-- Navigating Linux directories
+- Navigating directories
-- Using systemctl to manage services
+- Using systemctl
-- Reading logs with journalctl
+- Inspecting logs
+- Basic terminal commands

-## Tools used
+## Tools Used
-- Linux (Ubuntu)
+- Ubuntu Linux
 - Terminal
 - GitHub